0AnonymousSite0/A-multi-objective-window-placement-approach-using-BIM-and-surrogate-model/README.md

 4.2.2 Train the surrogate model

 The training of the surrogate model primarily starts with designing the structure of the deep-learning-based surrogate model.
 This surrogate model is designed as a multi-layer fully connected network (FCN).
-It utilizes a WPS at the input layer, producing TEC and UDI as the outputs.
+It utilizes a WPS at the input layer, producing the Total Energy Consumption (TEC) and Useful Daylight Illuminance（UDI）as the outputs.

 ![image](Image/Surrogate%20model%20training.png)
 ↑↑↑Codes for Surrogate model training